dmytroMai20/Orderbook-Engine/readme.md

 A C++20 limit order book engine with clean separation between core logic, application code, and tests.
 Built using **CMake**, **fmt**, and **GoogleTest**.

 > [!IMPORTANT]
-> Current implementation of benchmarks is only ported to macOS.
+> Benchmarks are currently supported only on macOS and tested with Apple Clang.
+Porting to Linux (GCC/Clang) is pending.

 ---
 ## Changes